rvedotrc/rosarium/README.md

   # Wait for the promise to be settled, then return its value (if fulfilled),
   # or raise with the rejection reason (if rejected).
   promise.value!

-  # Wait for the promise to be settled
-  promise.wait
 ```

 Chaining promises together: